populationgenomics/talos/docs/SvAnnotationPlan.md

 - **Non-coding annotations are inert.** `PREDICTED_NONCODING_BREAKPOINT` and `PREDICTED_NONCODING_SPAN` are
   produced and published, but nothing reads them. `DNase` is 98.9% of the BED, so it is too common to filter on
-- **`MANE_Plus_Clinical` transcripts.** The unfiltered GTF works, but 73 genes have more than one transcript and `GNAS` has three, over SVAnnotate's documented limit.
+- **`MANE_Plus_Clinical` transcripts.** The unfiltered GTF works, but 72 genes carry two transcripts and `GNAS` carries three — over SVAnnotate's documented limit.
 If a gene annotation ever looks wrong, filtering to `tag "MANE_Select"` is the first thing to try
-- **SVAFotate pinning.** No releases or tags upstream, so `docker/SVAFotate_Dockerfile` pins commit `30b5004a0f4d26959c6b9a82f165651585293626` (2026-07-16).
+- **SVAFotate pinning.** No releases or tags upstream, so `docker/SVAFotate_Dockerfile` pins commit `30b5004a0f4d26959c6b9a82f165651585293626`, last verified 2026-07-30.
 Version bumps are a manual SHA change with no changelog
 - **Uncovered by tests:** a DEL abutting a multi-megabase DEL, and any variant off chr1

 ## Traps